JOTTMEDIA/jottmedia.github.io/content/en/blog/wie-koennen-blockchains-unternehmen-bereichern.md

 description: Sending ten million euros to the other side of the world for a fraction of a cent - several thousand times within a few seconds?
 Blockchain technologies are revolutionising all sectors of the economy at breakneck speed.
 But what are blockchains?
 How exactly is this changing the way we do business and how do companies benefit from it?
 date: 10.07.2024
 author: Arian
-slug: wie-koennen-blockchains-unternehmen-bereichern
+slug: how-can-blockchains-companies-enterprises-enrich
 categories:
-  - Allgemein
+  - General
-  - Entwicklung
+  - Development
 image: /images/Blockchains-fuer-Unternehmen.jpeg
 imageAlt: Blockchains for companies
 ---